WMEX (AM): Early years

-WMEX was founded in 1934 by Bill and Al Pote, with studios in the Hotel Manger, and was originally on 1500 kilocycles, with 250 watts daytime, 100 watts nighttime.
-It broadcast from a transmitter site on Powder Horn Hill in Chelsea, and later (1940–1981) from a site off West Squantum Road in Quincy, near the then-WNAC/WAAB (now WBIX) site in the Neponset River Valley.
+WMEX was founded in 1934 by Bill and Al Pote, with studios in the Hotel Manger, and was originally on 1500 kHz, with 250 watts daytime, 100 watts nighttime.
+It broadcast from a transmitter site on Powder Horn Hill in Chelsea.
 On October 18, 1934, the station officially signed on the air.
 On April 5, 1936, WMEX moved its studio and offices to 70 Brookline Ave, where it remained for thirty years.
+In 1940, WMEX moved to a site off West Squantum Road in Quincy, near the WNAC and WAAB site in the Neponset River Valley; it would remain there until 1981.

-After several unsuccessful attempts to move to 1470 with a power upgrade to 5,000 watts, WMEX finally made the move (and power increase) in 1941, just in time for the North American Regional Broadcasting Agreement to move to its current frequency, 1510 kHz.
+After several unsuccessful attempts to move to 1470 with a power upgrade to 5,000 watts, WMEX finally made the move (and power increase) in 1941, just in time for the North American Regional Broadcasting Agreement to move the station to 1510 kHz.
 Throughout this period, WMEX operated as an independent (non-network) station with a program schedule filled with such programs as live music remotes, horse racing, and ethnic programming.

 One early WMEX star was future Fenway Park and Boston Garden organist John Kiley, who in 1941 broadcast three daily programs.
 One of them was titled Letter-Quest, on which listeners would write to Kiley in care of the station, requesting songs.
 The letter would be read by announcer Jay McMaster (who remained at WMEX into the Top 40 era), followed by Kiley playing the requested song.

 In the 1940s, jazz critic Nat Hentoff got his start as a jazz deejay at WMEX.
 In the early 1950s, Nat Hentoff announced many live jazz radio broadcasts over WMEX from the Storyville nightclub at the Hotel Buckminster.
 Many audio recordings from these sessions are still available, including those by Billie Holiday, Dave Brubeck, John Coltrane, Ella Fitzgerald, Stan Getz, Charles Mingus, Charlie Parker, and Sarah Vaughan.